 You should now able to see the MPN GBR icon at the VPN section.

-You’ll be returned to the desktop again, right click your network icon at the bottom right corner and choose Open Network and Sharing Center.
+From your Desktop, right-click your network icon at the bottom right corner and choose Open Network and Sharing Center.

 At the top left side, select Change adapter settings.